ThirdRealityStudios/SquareAndMultiply/README.md

-This is a implementation where Square and Multiply always "shrinks" the temporary value, meaning it uses the modulo when it should do both: binary 1 = (SM) square and multiply [mind tha in German SM is QM].
+This is a implementation where Square and Multiply always "shrinks" the temporary value, meaning it uses the modulo when it should do both: binary 1 = (SM) square and multiply [mind that in German SM is QM].

 *Created due to school task.*